 For professional certification bodies, regulated training providers, corporate academies, and other content-rich organisations.
-Strategic and creative direction from Dublin; design, build, and production from an established Cape Town team — at a fraction of typical agency cost.
+Strategic and creative direction from Dublin; design, build, and production from an established Cape Town team — under a single accountable lead.

 Every engagement is scoped from the brief defined in the discovery phase.
 The categories below describe the typical shapes engagements take.